Definite fillings of lens spaces: Lens spaces not bounding small definite manifolds

-and $u_0, \dots, u_{m}$ to denote the remaining $m+1$ vertices, that is the vertices corresponding to the tuple:
+and $u_0, \dots, u_{m}$ to denote the remaining $m+1$ vertices, that is the vertices corresponding to the weights:

-Now, by Theorem~\ref{maintechnical:thm} the plumbing corresponding to the vertices $v_1,\dots, v_{7n}$ is rigid and thus up to automorphisms of $\Z^N$ admits a unique embedding in a diagonal lattice.
+The subgraph induced by the vertices $v_1,\dots, v_{7n}$ satisfies the Working Conditions from Section~\ref{Section:preliminaries} and is hence rigid by Theorem~\ref{maintechnical:thm}.
+Thus up to automorphisms of $\Z^N$ the vertices $v_1,\dots, v_{7n}$ admit unique embedding and this is a standard embedding.
 Moreover, using the formula derived in Remark~\ref{rem:standard_embeddings}\ref{it:standard_bound} this unique embedding uses $8n$ distinct orthogonal unit vectors.
-Thus we can assume that the first $7n$ vertices are embedded in a standard way $v_1, \dots v_{7n}\subseteq \langle e_1, \dots, e_{8n}\rangle$.
-However, for every vector $v$ in the orthogonal complement
+Thus we can assume that the first $7n$ vertices are embedded in $v_1, \dots, v_{7n}\subseteq \langle e_1, \dots, e_{8n}\rangle$. \begin{claim} Any nonzero vector